-And in its 2019 Workplace Learning Report, LinkedIn found that 94% of employees say they would stay longer if the company invests in employee training and development.
+And in its 2019 Workplace Learning Report, LinkedIn found that 94% of employees say they would stay longer if the company invested in employee training and development.

 People development plays a huge role in keeping the best employees and talents to sustain and secure long-term success.
-Employees are given the opportunities for professional development; increase their knowledge, expand their skillset, and make them better equipped to handle bigger and/or specialized responsibilities in the company.
-Ultimatly, this primes them for leadership roles.
+Employees who are given opportunities for professional development will: increase their knowledge, expand their skillset, and make them better equipped to handle bigger and/or specialized responsibilities in the company.
+Ultimately, this primes them for leadership roles.

 Thus, it becomes a win-win situation for both employers and employees.
 Your company gets more efficient workers, while the latter gets new career perspectives.
 This encourages employees to remain with the organization in the long term, saving the company tens of hundreds of thousands of dollars per employee in lower turnover costs.
 As a result, companies have satisfied and motivated employees, leading to a reduction in turnover, which ultimately reduces the cost of turns-over and recruiting.

 Employees with improved skills and employee morale increase profitability